techmindful/hideout/CONTRIBUTING.md

 # Welcome

 Hideout welcomes your contribution!
 It's a project of moderate complexity, and has the ambition of competing with popular chat services.
-It's unlikely I can give it the feature-richness and robustness it deserves on my own.
-In order for us to work together better, let's look at some guidelines on contribution and communication.
+It's unlikely I can give it the robustness it deserves on my own.
+In order for us to work together better, let's look at some guidelines on communication and contribution.

+# Communication

+The communication rule I'd like to follow is that, if a contribution you want to make will take a non-trivial amount of effort, talk to me first.
+Read further on contributing, to see how this rule applies.

 # Contributing